danmayer/hearno/README.md

 * `bundle exec rake -T` #what tasks do you have
 * `bundle exec rake db:create` #build the DB
 * `bundle exec rake db:migrate`
+* `open config/application.yml` #add your information and the hearno email that is at mayerdan.com and private 'secret' keys here
+* `rake db:seed` #this will populate your admin / test user
 * `bundle exec rake` #do the tests work?
 * `bundle exec rails server` #starts the server now visit http://localhost:3000